 People will always find things to steal.
 Some things small and others huge.
-Some people will even still the weirdest things.
-Doorbell camera are not safe.
-If a person can try and still parking stops from a parking lot, the camera on a doorbell is not safe either.
+Some people will even steal the weirdest things.
+Therefore, doorbell cameras are not safe.
+If a person can try and steal parking stops from a parking lot, the camera on a doorbell is not safe either.
 They just scream, “Please come and take me away!”
 Some thieves even see it as a challenge?
 How common is doorbell camera theft?
 Much more common than first thought.
 It happened to a business owner in Vegas.
 According to the blog, Security Baron,

 “The thieves ripped the video-recording doorbell from the side of the business in broad daylight.
 It’s unclear if they knew they were being recorded, but Ring’s doorbells make it quite obvious that you’re being recorded.
 Perhaps the criminals didn’t know that each frame was being sent to the cloud in real time, but now police have evidence if they are able to track down these criminals.
 However, this episode is a good reminder that sometime anti-theft equipment can become the target of thieves.
 If you have a host of cameras mounted to monitor your home, making sure they’re hard to tamper with will make them much better at keeping criminals away.”